mesosphere/dcos-docs-site/pages/1.7/administration/id-and-access-mgt/oss/index.md

 ---
 layout: layout.pug
-title: Title
+title: Identity and Access Management in DC/OS Open Source
 excerpt:
-navigationTitle: Identity and Access Management in DC/OS Open Source
 menuWeight: 10
+oss: true
 ---
 You can enable authentication in your datacenter with DC/OS [oauth](https://github.com/dcos/dcos-oauth).
 Authentication is managed through the DC/OS web interface.
 The Admin Router enforces access control.